Best Android Apps 2026: 31 Must-Have Apps We Actually Tested (Free + Paid)

 Works offline: Yes (limited)

-• One place for notes, tasks, databases, and documents
+- One place for notes, tasks, databases, and documents

-• Works for students, freelancers, teams, and solo creators equally well
+- Works equally well for students, freelancers, teams, and solo creators

-• Free plan covers most individual needs
+- The free plan covers most individual needs

 6. Todoist — Best Simple Task Manager